John-R-Wallace-NOAA/adcomp/README.md

      -I"W:/R/R-4.1.2/library/RcppEigen/include" -Wno-ignored-attributes

- Installing TMB from GitHub does add both the "Eigen" and "TMBad" libraries to TMB/include, which 'TMB.hpp' expects to be there.
+ Installing TMB from GitHub does add both the "Eigen" and "TMBad" libraries to TMB/include.